luickk/remoteCacheToGo/README.md

 - remote key/ val cache  <br>
 the cache can be made accessible via tcp conn. either encrypted(tls) or unencrypted

+# Optimisations to be done

+- shrinking amount of used memory by introducing more pointers
+- Enums instead of strings for operation types
+- utilisation of mutex for state type data

 ## Example